Ending Sleepless Nights - How Insomnia Destroys Mind and Body

 Caffeine and Alcohol

 Caffeine has a half-life of about 5 to 6 hours.
 Caffeine consumed after 2 PM may still be in your system at bedtime.
 Alcohol helps you fall asleep but increases awakenings in the second half of the night, reducing overall sleep quality.
 A "nightcap" is not a solution for insomnia - it's an aggravating factor.
-(Books on sleep improvement are also a helpful reference)
+Books on sleep improvement are also a helpful reference

 Bedroom Environment

 Broken sleep can be restored with the right approach.
 Sleep restriction therapy, stimulus control therapy, cognitive restructuring.
 These CBT-I techniques are more effective in the long run than sleeping pills.
 Start by waking at the same time every morning.
+Even just one week of consistency can change how long it takes to fall asleep after getting into bed.
+If there is still no improvement, consider visiting a sleep clinic and pursuing CBT-I under professional guidance.